Also known as oxygen and supplemental oxygen.

 Oxygen poses a fire risk, so you should never smoke or use flammable materials when using oxygen.
 You may experience side effects from this treatment, such as a dry or bloody nose, tiredness, and morning headaches.
 Oxygen therapy is generally safe.

-Visit Using Oxygen at Home for more information about this topic.
+Visit Oxygen Therapy for more information about this topic.

 - Bronchopulmonary Dysplasia